xrosecky/differ/docs/image-validator-procedure.rst

   - ``JPylyzer``
   - ``KDU_expand``

-.. todo:: png, pdf, djvu, fits doplnit plus nastroje
+TODO: png, pdf, djvu, fits doplnit plus nastroje

 .. note:: Detailed information about each external program can be seen in `Recognized Extractor Outputs`_.